raspberrypilearning/pixel-art-reveal/en/step_4.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will add a ball that uncovers the pixel art as it rolls.
+In this step, you will add a ball that uncovers the pixel art as it rolls.
 </div>
 <div>
 ![Step Four Output.](images/step-four-output.png){:width="350px"}